anytizer/dto.php/readme.md

     php -f business.php

-Then, copy the output folder to htdocs, and fix.
+Then, copy the output folder to htdocs/ or public_html/, and fix.

 Then see the output directory.